GENERAL TERMS AND CONDITIONS

 • Swimming or diving goggles may be worn.

-BIKE RULES
+CYCLING RULES

-• The bicycle helmet must be attached with the chin strap before the bicycle is removed from the rack.
-Subsequently, the helmet may not be removed again until the bicycle is in the rack after the bicycle part.
+• Wearing a safe bicycle helmet is mandatory.
+The bicycle helmet must be secured with the chin strap before the bicycle is removed from the rack.
+Subsequently, the helmet may only be removed once the bicycle is back in the rack after the bicycle part has been completed.

-• A participant is responsible for the condition and any repair of the bicycle.
-The bicycle must be well maintained and in a ready-to-drive condition before the start of the event.
-The competitor must be able and prepared to be able to carry out any necessary repairs himself, accepting help with this may lead to disqualification.
+• A participant is personally responsible for the condition and any necessary repairs of the bicycle.
+The bicycle must be well-maintained and in a roadworthy condition prior to the start of the event.
+The participant must be capable and prepared to carry out any necessary repairs themselves; accepting assistance in this regard may lead to disqualification.
 This excludes the use of spare wheels or spare bicycles.
-When checking in the bicycle, a basic technical check is done, whereby only the bicycles that meet the requirements are admitted to the transition zone.
-The helmet must be checked in at the same time as the bicycle and may then only leave the transition zone during and after the race.
+A basic technical inspection will be performed upon checking in the bicycle, during which only bicycles meeting the requirements will be admitted to the transition zone.
+The helmet must be checked in at the same time as the bicycle and may only leave the transition zone during and after the race.
+Cyclists are expected to follow the instructions and directions of all race officials and authorities.

 RUNNING RULES